 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under an elective deferral (employee contribution) Plan.
-There is no employer contribution.
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching) at {contribution rate in dollars or as a percentage of salary}.
+The employer contribution rate is set by {authority under which rates are established, such as the District's governing body or a union contract}.

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
+The plan is administered by {a third party administrator/the District}.
 Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
+For the year ended August 31, 2021, the District made \$0.00 in {discretionary and/or matching} employer contributions to the plan {and had a \$0.00 liability for contributions at year end.